Scientific Analysis Of Michael Phelps’s Body Structure

 What Makes Phelps So Good At Swimming?

 For him, the medal podium is like a second home.
-His quick combination of genetics, willpower, and skill has led to his enormous medal count.
+His unique combination of genetics, willpower, and skill has led to his enormous medal count.
 Phelps has an oddly ergonomic efficiency advantage over his competitors in the pool.

 His extreme advantage is due to his freaky body structure.
 The following abnormal characteristics of his body play a big role in his extraordinary talent.